Faizahmad-S/SQL_PROJECT/README.md

 2. What skills are required for those top-paying jobs?
 3. What skills are most in demand?
 4. Which skills correlate with higher salaries?
-5. Which skills offer both high salary and high demand — the optimal skills to learn?
+5. Which skills offer both high salary and high demand-the optimal skills to learn?
 ## 🛠️ Tools I Used
 🛢️ **SQL (Structured Query Language)** : SQL was the core of this project.
 I used it to query, filter, join, and analyze data efficiently.